LukeyBSystems/deepstatsdocs/docs/runtime/editorDeepModifier.md

 These operate the same as the non-final Modifier types, except they apply between PostProcessing 1 and 2.
 They can be used to Modify a Stats' final value.

-## Order of operations for Stat calculation
+## Order of operations for Stat Calculation
 Stat calculations happen in the following order:
 1. All 'Add' Modifiers are summed together.
+`Added = mod1 + mod2 + mod3 + ...`
 2. Starting with a value of 1, all 'SumMultiply' Modifiers are added.
 The result is multiplied by the previous value.
+`SumMultiplied = (1 + mod1 + mod2 + mod3 + ...) * Added`
 3. Starting with a value of 1, all 'ProductMultiply' Modifiers are multiplied.
 The result is multiplied by the previous value.
+`ProductMultiplied = mod1 * mod2 * mod3 * SumMultiplied`
-4. Any conversions or additions to the StatType are then added to the previous value.
+4. Any conversions or additions TO this StatType are then added.
+`AddedSources = ProductMultiplied + AddedStats + ConvertedStats`
-5. Any conversions from the StatType are then remove from the previous value.
+5. Any conversions FROM the StatType are then removed.
+`RawValue = AddedSources * totalConversionFraction`
-6. A final value is randomised between the min and max raw value.
+6. Raw value is now complete.
-7. PostProcessing 1 is applied to the final value
+7. PostProcessing 1 is applied to raw value.
+`pp1 = fn1(RawValue)`
-8. 'Final' type modifiers are applied to the final value
+8. 'Final' type modifiers are applied.
+`finalMod = (pp1 + finalAdd) * (1 + finalSum1 + finalSum2 + finalSum3 + ...) * finalProduct1 * finalProduct2 * finalProduct3 * ...`
-9. PostProcessing 2 is applied to the final value.
+9. PostProcessing 2 is applied.
+`finalValue = fn2(finalmod)`
+10. Final value is now complete.